Aceinna/docs_openrtk/useOpenRTK/APP.rst

    A "data" folder is generated under the path of the command line and the following binary files are logged inside this foder.
 The contents of "USER" and "DEBUG" com port output are different between Apps

-   - user_<time>.bin: USER com port output
+   - *user_<time>.bin*: USER com port output

-     - RAWDATA App: raw IMU data in "S1" packet format
+     - RAWDATA App: 100 Hz raw IMU data in "s1" packet format
      - RTK App: GNSS RTK solution in "sR" and "pS" packets
      - RTK_INS App: GNSS RTK and INS integraed solution in "sR" and "pS" packets
-   - debug_<time>.bin: DEBUG com port output
+   - *debug_<time>.bin*: DEBUG com port output

-     - RAWDATA App: empty NMEA GGA messages
+     - RAWDATA App: N/A or base GNSS RTCM data if you configured a NTRIP server with RTCM correction, in this case, the output bin file is named *rtcm_base_<time>.bin*
-     - RTK App: GNSS RTK solution in "p1" packets
+     - RTK App: GNSS RTK solution in "k1" packets
      - RTK_INS App: GNSS RTK and INS integraed solution in "p1" packets
-   - rtcm_<time>.bin: GNSS RTCM com port output
+   - *rtcm_rover_<time>.bin*: GNSS RTCM com port output

  * Run the following python script (requires clone of the github repo `python-openimu <https://github.com/Aceinna/python-openimu>`_) to parse the OpenRTK330 binary files